jhellerstein/CS286-Sp20/index.md

 {% include syllabus_entry %}
 ## Introduction and Course Overview

 This lecture will be an overview of the class and requirements.
-We will go over the history of the field and review a canonical database system architecture.
+We will go over the history of the field and review some core architectural questions that need to be addressed in any data serving system.

 * [Lecture notes]()